AdobeDocs/experience-manager-cloud-service.en/help/headless/apis-headless-and-content-fragments.md

 ---
-title: AEM APIs for Headless Content Delivery and Content Fragments
+title: AEM APIs for Structured Content Delivery and Content Fragment Management
-description: Learn about the APIs available for Headless Content Delivery and Content Fragments
+description: Learn about the APIs available for Structured Content Delivery and Content Fragment Management
 feature: Headless, Content Fragments, Edge Delivery Services
 role: Admin, Developer
 ---

-# AEM APIs for Structured Content Delivery {#aem-apis-headless-content-delivery-and-content-fragments}
+# AEM APIs for Structured Content Delivery and Management {#aem-apis-structured-content-delivery-and-management}

-Adobe Experience Manager (AEM) as a Cloud Service offers multiple APIs for structured content delivery.
+Adobe Experience Manager (AEM) as a Cloud Service offers multiple APIs for both structured content delivery from Content Fragments and Content Fragment management.
 See the individual pages for further details of the specific APIs.

 * [AEM Edge Delivery Services REST OpenAPI for Content Fragment delivery](/help/headless/aem-edge-rest-openapi.md)
-  * This API creates JSON responses for delivering structured content in AEM Content Fragments.
-It is optimized for content delivery, including CDN integration.
+  * This API creates JSON responses for delivering structured content from Content Fragments in AEM.
-  * It utilizes a path to a content fragment as endpoint.
+  * It uses a path to a content fragment as endpoint.
   * This API is REST based.
+  * It is optimized for content delivery, including CDN integration.
 * [AEM GraphQL API for Content Fragment delivery](/help/headless/graphql-api/content-fragments.md)
   * This API is schema-based.
-API schemas are defined by Content Fragment Models, which define the content structure.
+API schemas are represented by Content Fragment Models, which define the content structure.
   * This API is GraphQL based.
 * [Content Fragments and Content Fragment Models OpenAPIs](/help/headless/content-fragment-openapis.md)
   * These APIs are intended for structured content management.
-Respective GET operators are not optimized for content delivery.
+  * Respective GET operators are not optimized for content delivery.
   * This API is REST based.
 * [Content Fragments Support in the AEM Assets HTTP API](/help/assets/content-fragments/assets-api-content-fragments.md)
   * The original API for the JSON output for structured content delivery in AEM.